kneyugn/TextureClassification-CS4476-Fall-2018/index.md

 ##### Gray Level Co-Occurrence Matrix
-In this midterm update, a dataset of 6 textures with 40 samples in each class is used to obtain GLCM values and corresponding statistical metrics.
+For the GLCM experiment, a dataset of 28 textures with 40 to 160 images in each class is used to calculate GLCM and corresponding statistical metrics.
 The GLCM is a n x n matrix where n is the number of gray level in an image and each cell represents the co-occurrence of gray-level pixel in an image.
-Thus, all image samples are converted to 8 bit grayscale images and a GLCM is calculated for each converted image.
-Multiple GLCM calculations are done with displacement vector of [1, 2, 4] and rotation vector of [0] to find the optimal combination for statistics calculations.
-3 possible sets of GLCMs are normalized by the number of pixels and then used to calculate the values of contrast, dissimilarity, homogeneity, ASM, energy, and correlation of the texture image by following equations.
+Thus, all image samples are converted to 8 bit grayscale images and a GLCM is calculated from each converted image.
+After several tests, the parameters for GLCM computation are set to displacement vector of (1) and rotation vector of (0).
+Then, with these GLCMs, 6 GLCM properties - contrast, dissimilarity, homogeneity, ASM, energy, and correlation are calculated with the following equations.
 [7]

  ![Image](https://i.imgur.com/Pfo51Fc.png)